Skip to main content

 • Uneven moisture = internal stress and warping

 Structural timber grades are assigned assuming specific moisture ranges.
 Using timber outside these ranges invalidates design assumptions.
+Our timber grades explained guide covers how grading and moisture relate in practice, which is worth reading if you’re sourcing timber for anything load-bearing.

 6 Green Timber vs Seasoned Timber